rbochukova/Cultural-Bias-Benchmark-for-LLMs-in-Speech-and-Text/README.md

 # Cultural Bias Benchmark for LLMs in Speech and Text

-A multilingual benchmark that measures cultural bias in large language models (LLMs) under two conditions — standard **text** prompts and a **speech** pipeline where audio is first transcribed by an ASR system before being scored by the LLM.
+A multilingual benchmark that measures cultural bias in large language models (LLMs) under two conditions: standard **text** prompts and a **speech** pipeline where audio is first transcribed by an ASR system before being scored by the LLM.

 The benchmark covers **English, French, and Bulgarian** and probes biases along the Stereotype Content Model (SCM) dimensions of **warmth** and **competence**.
 Three research questions are investigated:

-- **RQ1 (Cultural grounding):** Do bias scores differ by language, SCM dimension, and item origin (parallel-translated vs. culture-specific native)?
+- **Cultural grounding:** Do bias scores differ by language, SCM dimension, and item origin (parallel-translated vs. culture-specific native)?
-- **RQ2 (Pipeline attribution):** How large is the ASR-attributable modality gap (ΔASR) between the Whisper/Azure-to-LLM pipeline and the oracle-transcript-to-LLM baseline?
+- **Pipeline attribution:** How large is the ASR-attributable modality gap (ΔASR) between the Whisper/Azure-to-LLM pipeline and the oracle-transcript-to-LLM baseline?
-- **RQ3 (Error-type mechanism):** Which ASR error types — negation changes, deletion-heavy segments, trait-cue substitutions — most strongly predict SCM decision flips, beyond raw WER?
+- **Error-type mechanism:** Which ASR error types: negation changes, deletion-heavy segments, trait-cue substitutions - most strongly predict SCM decision flips, beyond raw WER?

 ## Models and conditions